How to Support Your Local Bookstores Right Now | Washingtonian (DC)

 Washingtonian is keeping you up to date on the coronavirus around DC.

-Independent booksellers are one of many sectors of the local economy vulnerable to upheaval caused by the novel coronavirus, and several local spots are offering special deals to stay afloat.
+Independent booksellers are among many sectors of the local economy vulnerable to upheaval caused by the coronavirus, and several local spots are offering special deals to stay afloat.
 Here are some ways you can social distance, support local bookstores, and fill the time with a new read all at once.

 This post will be updated.